 Ironwood, MI 49938

 The almost one million acres of the Ottawa National Forest are located in the western Upper Peninsula of Michigan.
-It extends from the south shore of Lake Superior down to Wisconsin and the Nicolet National Forest.
 The area is rich in wildlife viewing opportunities; topography in the northern portion is the most dramatic with breathtaking views of rolling hills dotted with lakes, rivers and spectacular waterfalls.

 N13870 Copper Peak Road